Tuesday, March 10, 2026

 Supposed to be seals on the rocks but not today

-Because we were in the very bow of the boat, we were standing by the ship's brass bell.
-I don't know what triggered it, but suddenly a stream of people started coming up and asking us to either move so they could take a picture by the bell, or to take a picture of them by the bell.
-We obliged either way.
-One man was Indian and after I took his picture, he introduced himself and said he was from Milford in South Wales and wanted a picture in Milford Sound to send to his friend.
+One man was from India, and after I took his picture, he introduced himself and said he was from Milford in South Wales and wanted a picture in Milford Sound to send to his friend.
 I told him I'd been to Milford and he was astounded.
 I also told him I could pronounce the famously long name of a town in Wales.
 He started asking question after questions for about 10 minutes all while we were still trying to take pictures.
 He was very friendly but eventually we said our goodbyes and he moved on.

 Stirling Falls - rejuvenates you if you get splashed